 • Cover a clean work surface with plastic wrap.
 Roll half of the dough (it will be somewhat sticky) into a log about 10-12 inches long and 2 inches in diameter.
 Use the plastic wrap to help form the log.
 Repeat with the other half of the dough.

-• Cover tightly with plastic wrap and refrigerate the cookie dough for at least 2 hours.
+• Refrigerate the cookie dough for at least 2 hours.

 • When ready to bake, set oven rack to middle position and preheat oven to 350°F. Line 3 baking sheets with parchment paper.